-Option 2: Click on the link below and print the paperwork.
-Please fill them out completely (all information is important) and bring them with you to your appointment in our office.
-With this option, the information from the paperwork will have to be manually entered into the Electronic Record by my staff which will greatly slow down your appointment.
+Click on the link above and print the paperwork.
+Please fill all forms out completely (all information is important) and bring them with you to your appointment.
+With this option, the information from the paperwork will have to be manually entered into the Electronic Record by staff which greatly slows down your appointment.

-As a physician at Colorado Springs Orthopaedic Group, I accept most insurance programs including Medicare and Triare.
-If you have any specific questions regarding your insurance coverage please contact my office.
+As a physician at Colorado Springs Orthopaedic Group, I accept most insurance programs, including Medicare and Tricare.
+If you have any specific questions regarding your insurance coverage, please contact my office.

 The following list will help you prepare for your appointment.
 Please take the time to plan ahead for your appointment so that you get the most out of your visit.